diffblue/gitlab/doc/development/fe_guide/haml.md

 to the [Pajamas design system](https://design.gitlab.com/).
 Many of these components rely on JavaScript and therefore can only be used in Vue.

-However, some of the simpler components (buttons, checkboxes, form inputs etc.) can be used in HAML:
+However, some of the simpler components (such as buttons, checkboxes, or form inputs) can be used in HAML:

 - Some of the Pajamas components are available as a [ViewComponent](view_component.md#pajamas-components).
 Use these when possible.
-- If no ViewComponent exists yet, why not go ahead and create it?
+- If no ViewComponent exists, why not go ahead and create it?
 Talk to the Foundations team if you need help.
 - As a fallback, this can be done by applying the correct CSS classes to the elements.
 - A custom
 [Ruby on Rails form builder](https://gitlab.com/gitlab-org/gitlab/-/blob/7c108df101e86d8a27d69df2b5b1ff1fc24133c5/lib/gitlab/form_builders/gitlab_ui_form_builder.rb) exists to help use GitLab UI components in HAML forms.